NillionNetwork/nillion-docs/docs/js-client.md

 ### Install Nillion SDK

-In your shell/terminal run the following command.
+If you have not already, in your shell/terminal run the following command to install the Nillion SDK.

 ```bash
 curl https://nilup.nilogy.xyz/install.sh | bash